 There are some helpful plants that work well for deterring various pests.
 Install window boxes and set planters outside doorways with these plants.
 Another option is to hang the dried leaves in sachets by each doorway or set a bowl of potpourri near the windows.
 A florist can also make a door wreath or garland for you using specific plants and flowers upon request.
-The hanging sachets and wreaths work particularly well when you have other critters in your neighborhood like possums that find your bug-repellents delicious, but you can always cover the potted plants with a net, plant cover, or even a picnic food cover if preferred.
-Cedar chips can also be added to planters for an extra bug-repelling boost.
+The hanging sachets and wreaths work particularly well when you have other critters in your neighborhood like possums that find your bug-repellents delicious, but you can try covering the potted plants with a net, plant cover, or even a picnic food cover as well.
+Cedar chips can also be added to planters for an extra bug-repelling boost, used as a mulch around your landscaping, or simply put in a bowl on the windowsill.
+The plants listed below often can be found as seasonings, which can be sprinkled on a doormat so that every time you step on the mat, the seasonings are crushed and their scent is released.
 Here is a list of some good plant choices for the most common bugs you want to avoid:

 - Eucalyptus: repels flies, fleas, moths and gnats

 - Peppermint: repels flies, ants and fleas

 - Tansy: repels flies, ants and mosquitos

 - Bay: repels flies, cockroaches, flour beetles, and moths

 - Cloves (sachet only): repel flies, moths, and mosquitos